OpenGov/magnitude.js/README.md

 #### Running JSizzle Against All *.js files in a directory

 RunJSizzle runs JSizzle against all *.js files.
-You can use it like following:
+You can use it like below:

 	node .\RunJSizzle sample-directory-name